OrangeBoatPencil/nova/README.md

-# Nova - Member Dashboard
+# Nova - Member Dashboard Monorepo

-A community member dashboard built with Next.js, Refine.dev, Supabase, and shadcn/ui.
+A community member dashboard built with Next.js, Refine.dev, Supabase, and shadcn/ui, organized as a monorepo.

 ## Features